Selling Debt - How Bonds Work

 Bonds are easy to understand once collectors understand that debt can be bought and sold just like any other asset.
 Let's start with a simple story.

 Imagine you own an old truck you no longer use.
-At this point, you are an "equity owner" because you own the truck.
+You own the truck, so you are, therefore, an "equity owner."

 A family friend has a teenager who just earned a driver's license.
 The kid needs transportation, knows you have an extra truck, and makes you an offer of $2,000.
-You trust the kid (and the family) and make a deal to sell it for $100 a month over 20 months.
+You trust the kid (and the family).
+You make a deal to sell it for $100 a month over 20 months.
 You write up a short contract, the kid agrees, and gives you the first hundred dollars.

-Just like most auto lenders, your contract specifies you keep the title and the kid keeps the vehicle insured until the loan is fully paid.
+Just like most auto lenders, your contract specifies you keep the title to your truck until the debt is paid.
+The kid also agrees to keep the vehicle insured during that time.
 You and the buyer sign the contract.
-Once you handed over the keys, you became a "lender" (also known as "creditor") and the teenager became a "borrower."
+The teenager becomes a "borrower."
+Once you hand over the keys, you become a "lender" (also known as "creditor").
+You no longer own equity, you own "debt."

 Fast forward five months

-You received five $100 payments during the first five months which you promptly spent on golf.
+You received five $100 payments during the first five months plus the original $100 down payment.
+If you were normal, you promptly spent the money on a hobby or food and drink.
 You learn that one of your friends has a near-new riding lawnmower for sale and you need one.
 He is willing to sell it for $1,000, but you don't want to take money out of savings.
 However, you still have a contract with an unpaid balance of $1,500.
-You'd rather have the lawnmower today than $1,500 spread over the next year and a quarter.
+You'd rather have the lawnmower today than $1,500 spread over the next fourteen months.

-After signing both the title and the contract over your friend, you switched positions again.
-Your friend is became the creditor and you became an equity owner again.
-You may not have known it at the time, but you just sold debt to your friend.
+After signing both the title and the contract over to your friend, you switched positions again.
+Your friend is became the creditor and you became an equity owner of a riding lawnmower.
+You just sold debt.

 The bond market works the same way.
-Paper bonds (now fully electronic) represent debt that companies promised to repay.
+Bonds represent debt that companies promised to repay.
 Over 500 billion dollars in debt is bought and sold in the U.S. every day.

 Who writes the contact?

 If you have ever purchased large assets and needed to borrow money, you know that lenders always slant their lending terms in their favor.
 Yes, state and federal laws compel banks, credit unions, and hedge funds to be "fair" to you.
-However, to be clear, they are more fair to themselves.
+However, be certain that they are more fair to themselves than to you.
 Unless rank amateurs, lenders structure terms of repayment and interest in their favor.
 Borrowers always have the option of accepting those terms or going elsewhere.
 When dealing with "small" amounts of money, borrowers generally accept whatever terms lenders stipulate and rarely shop around for better deals.

-Attitudes change when monetary amounts climb into the millions or hundreds of millions of dollars.
+Attitudes change when the amount of borrowed money climb into the millions or hundreds of millions of dollars.
 The more money involved, the more borrowers want to write the contracts to favor themselves.
-When that happens, lenders have the option of saying "yes" or "no." When large companies become the borrowers and investors become the lenders, then we move into the world of corporate bonding.
+When that happens, lenders have the option of saying "yes" or "no." We move into the world of corporate bonding when large companies become borrowers and investors become lenders, .

 Corporate bonding

 Typical retail lending is about lending "small" amounts of money to huge numbers of borrowers where lenders write the terms of contacts.
-Typical corporate borrowing is much the opposite; it is procuring huge sums of money from large numbers of investors and companies, in the roles of borrowers, write the contracts.
+Typical corporate borrowing is much the opposite; it is procuring huge sums of money from large numbers of investors and companies.
+Borrowers like that usually write the contracts.

-In the corporate world, the promise to repay – "my word is my bond" – is both literally and physically true.
-Bonds are the contracts corporate borrowers write.
-When companies write bonds, they are writing contracts, and they state all the necessary features such as interest rates, collateral pledged, repayment dates, and interest payment dates.
+"My word is my bond" is the origin of the term.
+In the corporate world, the promise to repay is both literally and physically true.
+When companies write bonds, they are writing contracts.
+They state all the necessary features such as interest rates, collateral pledged, repayment dates, and interest payment dates.
 They also write the remedies in the case they fail to fulfill their promises.

 Corporate borrowing is greatly more complicated than buying cars, houses and boats, both in scale and in the ramifications for not paying.
-The process, though, is still about needing money, credit worthiness, and the ability to pay.
-Whether borrowers are corporations or public entities, all need to structure terms as favorably as possible to attract investors while doing as much as they can to protect their own financial health.
+The process, though, is still about needing money, credit worthiness, and the ability to repay.
+Borrowers might be corporations or public entities.
+It doesn't matter.
+They all need to structure terms as favorably as possible to attract investors while doing as much as they can to protect their own financial health.

-Large borrowing entities such as companies, cities, states, and even countries know they must cater to investors who have thousands of investing alternatives.
-They know their terms must seem reasonable and fair to large numbers of investors.
-Those borrowers can attract lenders (investors) by adjusting:
+Large borrowing entities such as companies, cities, states, and even countries must cater to investors who have thousands of investing alternatives.
+Their terms must seem reasonable and fair to large numbers of investors.
+Those kinds of borrowers attract lenders (investors) by adjusting:

-Large and stable borrowers have capabilities of offering additional incentives such as convertibility into other bond types, rate adjustability, and premium allowances in the event of early retirement, etc. (See additional bond types at Glossary.)
+Large and stable borrowers have capabilities of offering additional incentives such as convertibility into other bond types, adjustability of rate, and premium allowances in the event of early retirement, etc. (See additional bond types at Glossary.)

 Gold bonds